Siddharth1101/Siddharth1101/README.md

 A passionate problem-solver, I'm highly interested in the confluence of business, optimization and technology, and their impact on society.
 What kind of business strategies can firms adopt to sustainably grow and arrive at human-like decision making at scale is a question that captivates me.
 I'm also enthusiastic about interdisciplinary roles at the intersection of AI, Strategy and investing.

-Currently working with an EdTech startup, I've worked in digital transformation, supply chains, strategy and deep learning.
+Currently working with a Venture Capital firm, I've worked with an EdTech startup, digital transformation, supply chains, strategy and deep learning.

 ### My top programming languages